hansake/Whitesmiths-C-compiler/idris/README.md

 I have created a virtual machine in VirtualBox running CO-IDRIS on MS-DOS from some very dusty old diskettes.
 The VirtualBox I am using runs on a Linux Mint machine, but I expect that it may also run under Windows.

-I am also in the process of scanning the comprehensive set of manuals that were shippped with the Idris operating system.
+I have also scanned parts of the comprehensive set of manuals that were shippped with the Idris operating system.